MicrosoftDocs/visualstudio-docs/docs/modeling/navigating-and-updating-a-model-in-program-code.md

   - "multiple"
 ms.technology: vs-ide-modeling
 ---
-# Navigating and Updating a Model in Program Code
+# Navigate and Update a Model in Program Code

 You can write code to create and delete model elements, set their properties, and create and delete links between elements.
 All changes must be made within a transaction.
 If the elements are viewed on a diagram, the diagram will be "fixed up" automatically at the end of the transaction.

 ## In this Topic